-Yesterday's revelation was more general in nature, however.
-I was standing there blathering on about the basic principles of drawing, when it suddenly occurred to me that I've been going about the whole thing the wrong way.
-Oh sure, over the past three years of teaching I have taught a lot of lovely, artsy-fartsy things, but I am afraid I have to admit to one great big, glaring stupidity: my art class has been missing its soul.
+Yesterday in art class I was standing there blathering on about the basic principles of drawing, when it suddenly occurred to me that I've been going about it the wrong way.
+Oh sure, over the past three years I have taught a lot of lovely, artsy-fartsy things, but I'm afraid I have to admit to one great big, glaring stupidity: my art class has been missing its soul.

 Let me 'splain.